nrepl/nrepl/doc/faq.md

 Sure!
 See [third party middleware](third_party_middleware.md) for details.

-## Where can I get help regarding CIDER?
+## Where can I get help regarding nREPL?

 See the [Support](about/support.md) section of the manual.